Giving key details and a budget. We text you about gigs near you

 When you start and don't yet have any reviews, the #1 thing to give you the best chance of winning jobs is to get your proposals in quickly (within 1-4 hours after the job has been posted) and be one of the first 3 chefs to propose.
 You do not want to be the 4th or 5th chef to propose on a job, as if the first couple of chefs to propose have great customer reviews it will be harder to get your foot in the door.
 In addition, we always follow up with Customers straight after they have 2-3 proposals to try confirm the booking, so if you are one of the first 2-3 chefs you get the benefit of this follow-up.
 Given our site has functionality for you to copy and paste from old proposals as a base, you should be able to propose on the majority of jobs from your cell phone.

-We have a whole set of tips for doing good proposals (click here), however 2 things are most critical: (1) a well written menu with mouth watering and succinct descriptions for each dish, written in a style similar to a high end restaurant menu, (2) attaching several good photos so people can visualize what their dinner will look like.
+We have a whole set of tips for doing good proposals (see on this page), however 2 things are most critical: (1) a well written menu with mouth watering and succinct descriptions for each dish, written in a style similar to a high end restaurant menu, (2) attaching several good photos so people can visualize what their dinner will look like.

 Remember, unlike a restaurant where people can look in the door and get a sense of the chefs style, the only thing customers have to go on is your proposal and profile.